terran6/terra-python-tutorial/README.md

 ## Installation

-The Terra Python SDK may be installed, preferably in a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/), utilizing the following command:
+The Terra Python SDK may be installed, preferably in a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/), by running the following command in your terminal:

 ```shell
 pip install terra_sdk
 ```

 Next, change directory into your new `terra.py` directory created by the install command above.
-You may then run the following commands to install all necessary dependencies:
+You may then run the following commands in your terminal to install all necessary dependencies:

 ```shell
 pip install poetry